Alvearie/alvearie-helm/charts/fhir-server/README.md

     ```
     As above, when deploying the chart, the deployer must override the `fhirServerConfigTemplate` chart value, setting it to the name of their custom named template.
 This helm chart will then use that template to generate its `fhir-server-config.json` file.

-For a complete list of configuration properties for the IBM FHIR Server, please see the [User's Guide](https://ibm.github.io/FHIR/guides/FHIRServerUsersGuide).
+For a complete list of configuration properties for the LinuxForHealth FHIR Server, please see the [User's Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide).

 In addition to providing a default FHIR server configuration named template, this helm chart also provides default named templates for custom search parameters and datasources, both of which can be overridden by custom named templates in the same manner as the FHIR server configuration template.